Docs/Glossary

 Action

-A remediation workflow triggered by a user in response to a finding.
+A governed remediation workflow triggered from a savings opportunity or supporting finding.
 Actions have a lifecycle: created - approved - executed - verified.
-Every action produces an audit log entry.
+Every action produces an audit log entry and can feed receipt verification.

 Action Mode